RadouaneGaroiaz/ui-announcement/README.md

 ## Installation

-1. Copy the `ui-announcement` folder to your FiveM server's `resources` directory.
+1. Copy the `404-Uiannouncement` folder to your FiveM server's `resources` directory.

 2. Add the following line to your `server.cfg` file:
    ```
-   ensure ui-announcement
+   ensure 404-Uiannouncement
    ```
 4. put alarm.ogg in \interact-sound\client\html\sounds

-3. If you're using a permissions system, make sure to set up the appropriate permissions for the `uiannounce` command.
+3. If you're using a permissions system, make sure to set up the appropriate permissions for the commands.

 ## Usage